pgRouting/workshop/docs/un_sdg/chapter_5_sdg7.rst

 * Compare the total length of roads and minimum spanning tree

 Pre-processing roads data
 --------------------------------------------------------------------------------
-First step is to pre-process the data obtained from Chapter-2.
-The sub heads from ``Setting the Search Path of Roads`` to ``Counting the number of Roads`` explain the pre-processing steps.
+First step is to pre-process the data obtained from :ref:`Data for Sustainable Development Goals` This section will work the graph that is going to be used for processing.
+While building the graph, the data has to be inspected to determine if there is any invalid data.
+This is a very important step to make sure that the data is of requires quality. pgRouting can also be used to do some Data Adjustments.
+This will be discussed in further sections.

 Setting the Search Path of Roads ...............................................................................